Introduction to Gold Prospecting in Arizona

 - Best season: Winter only

 Pro Tip: This is excellent metal detecting territory—the dry climate has preserved many small nuggets just beneath the surface.
+Consider a dedicated nugget detector from the gold nugget metal detector category if this area is on your bucket list.

 20. Colorado River, Yuma Area